Boys escaped through forest after gunmen abducted their friends at Nigeria school | Law-Order

 Boys escaped through forest after gunmen abducted their friends at Nigeria school

-At first, he said, the boys thought the commotion was from soldiers trying to protect them, but the attackers, armed with AK-47s, were already inside the building, threatening groups who tried to leave their dormitories at the Government Science secondary school in an attack that has outraged Nigerians.
+At first, he said, the boys thought the commotion was from soldiers trying to protect them.
+But the attackers, armed with AK-47 assault rifles, were already in the building, threatening groups who tried to leave their dormitories at the Government Science secondary school in an attack that has outraged Nigerians.
 "They said they would kill whoever is trying to escape then I began to run, climbing one rock to another through a forest," Aminu said.

 The governor said the president was fully committed to the rescue of the schoolchildren, after he had been criticised in Nigerian newspapers for not visiting the school.
 It is still not clear who the gunmen were and officials do not yet know the motive of the attack.